- I haven't been in school for a long time. Do I really need transcripts from every college or university I ever

-Can you tell me more about the specializations you offer?
+Can you tell me more about the concentrations and specializations you offer?

-The GCSW offers four specializations in addition to the two concentration choices of Clinical Practice and MACRO Practice.
-The specializations offer an opportunity to further develop expertise in a specific area of social work by taking electives and completing field practicums in focused content areas.
+The GCSW offers two concentrations, (clinical and macro practice), and four specializations.
+Selecting a concentration is required while specializations are optional.
+Specializations offer an opportunity to further develop expertise in a specific area of social work by taking electives and completing field practicums in focused content areas.
 The specializations are Health and Behavioral Health, Social Work Practice with Latinos, Political Social Work and an Individualized Specialization option.
 These optional specializations do not require additional credit hours; however, they are earned by completing 9 credit hours of select courses in the chosen specialization area and a related field practicum, with a minimum of a “B” average.
 Students are encouraged to participate in additional activities to enhance their advanced knowledge and skills in their interest area by attending workshops and trainings, volunteering in the community, pursuing mentorship in their area of specializations and tailoring class assignments in their areas of interest.

 What happens if I need to change my enrollment status?

-Applicants are strongly encouraged to apply for the enrollment model they are able to manage.
-The GCSW reserves the right to limit the number of full-time and part-time students admitted in a given year.
+Applicants are strongly encouraged to apply for the enrollment plan they are able to manage.
 Students who wish to change their status prior to their initial enrollment may have to postpone starting the program for a full year if all slots are full.
 Once a student has successfully completed the first semester of the program, students may work with the academic advisor to change their status.
 Hybrid weekend college and online program students may have to reapply if they choose to move to the traditional program.

 How will I know about the status of my application?

-You can check the status of your application on UH at my.uh.edu.
+You can check the status of your application on UH at www.applyweb.com/uhouston.